IMG_2202- woodland walk

 I don't know why faith and hope aren't easier, why understanding is so elusive.
 But, I do know that amidst times of joy and times of unspeakable adversity, my only clear path is to trust in my God with unswerved hope and devotion - even if it becomes my last act.

 IMG_7228 - Street Voice Series: Need For Love

 Street art has always intrigued me, perhaps not so much for the artwork itself but for the periodic glimpses into human nature by its own expression - a nature chiseled and fashioned out of ex-nihilo by God himself in the likeness of his own image.
 Jean Vanier, priest, philosopher and founder of the L'Arche community for the disabled in France, writes that the most fundamental and primal of all human needs is the need to belong, the need to love and be loved - no matter who we are.
-Even in a world full of anger, hate, violence and brokenness - regardless of the spirit of Nietzschean anathema, the futile and haunting cry that love is dysfunctional, delusional, and a weak link deterring man's evolutionary perfection - the need for love keeps pushing through like a weed through a crack in concrete..............
+Even in a world full of anger, hate, violence and brokenness - and regardless of the humanist assumption that "love" is delusional and a weak link deterring man's evolutionary path to strength and perfection - the need for love keeps pushing through like a weed through a crack in concrete..............

 IMG_4749 Street Voice Series - "Light Behind the Sun"